-Raw sauerkraut caught my attention back in 2008 and I’ve been making it ever since.
-It’s easy to make, budget-friendly, and pairs well with everything.
+Raw sauerkraut caught my attention in 2008; I’ve been making it ever since.
+It’s easy to make, budget-friendly and pairs well with everything.
+I sold traditionally prepared sauerkraut locally in a health food store many years ago.
+And today, I am thrilled to share this easy recipe with you so you can enjoy this superfood!

 What is Lacto-Fermentation?